akbashev/swift-chat/README.md

   and then room:
   `room --host 127.0.0.1 --port 2551`

 5. Open `swift-chat` app on device/simulator.
-Create user and room name, and connect.
+Create participant and room name, and connect.
 Open another instance on different device/simulator and connect to the room by entering same name.

 ## TODO:
 (no priorities, so no order)